Hanging: Germany

 In the territories occupied by Nazi Germany from 1939 to 1945, strangulation hanging was a preferred means of public execution, although more criminal executions were performed by guillotine than hanging.
 The most commonly sentenced were partisans and black marketeers, whose bodies were usually left hanging for long periods.
 There are also numerous reports of concentration camp inmates being hanged.
-Hanging was continued in post-war Germany in the British and US Occupation Zones under their jurisdiction, and for Nazi war criminals, until well after (western) Germany itself had abolished the death penalty by the German constitution as adopted in 1949.
-West Berlin was not subject to the Grundgesetz (Basic Law) and abolished the death penalty in 1951.
+Hanging was continued in post-war Germany in the British and US Occupation Zones under their jurisdiction, and for Nazi war criminals, until well after (western) Germany itself had abolished the death penalty by the Basic Law (constitution) as adopted in 1949.
+West Berlin was not subject to the Basic Law and abolished the death penalty in 1951.
 The German Democratic Republic abolished the death penalty in 1987.
 The last execution ordered by a West German court was carried out by guillotine in Moabit prison in 1949.
 The last hanging in Germany was the one ordered of several war criminals in Landsberg am Lech on 7 June 1951.
 The last known execution in East Germany was in 1981 by a pistol shot to the neck.

+Hong Kong

+Even though Hong Kong is now part of China, it has no capital punishment; it is a special administrative region of China.
+When Hong Kong was still a part of the British Empire, it had hanging as the method of execution.
+The last person who was executed was a Chinese Vietnamese man who attacked a security guard and another person.
+This execution occurred in 1966.